FrankChen021/bithon/README.md

 # Demon

-A preview demo is hosted [here](https://www.bithon.org:9897/web/home).
+A demo distributed services is provided by this [demo repo](https://github.com/FrankChen021/bithon-demo) with a docker-compose file.
+You can follow the README on that demo repo to start the demo within just 3 steps.

 # Build